praveenande84/Target-Interview/03 Theory/01 Client/02 Javascript/Javascript.md

 Real DOM is nothing but DOM.
 DOM stands for Document Object Model.
 It is a structured representation of the HTML elements that are present in a webpage.
 It represents the entire UI of your application.

+##### Access HTML Element
+* getElementsByClassName('classname'): Returns all the elements that have the specified class name.
+It returns an array-like object.

+* getElementById('id'): Returns the element that has the specified id.

+* getElementsByTagName('tagname'): Returns all the elements that have the specified tag name.
+It returns an array-like object.

+* querySelector(): Takes CSS style selector as argument and returns the first selected HTML element.

 ##### Javascript DOM properties